-- 1. In IIS Manager, expand the Connections panel's folders to show the location where you deployed the Viewer. - Right-click the Viewer in the Connections panel and select Switch to Content View.
-The center panel shows the content. - In the center panel, right-click proxy.ashx and select Switch to Features View.
-The center panel shows the Features View. - In the IIS area, double-click the Authentication icon .
-The center panel shows the authentication settings. - 5.
-Right-click Anonymous Authentication and select Disable. - 6.
+- 1. In IIS Manager, expand the Connections panel's folders to show the location where you deployed the Viewer. - Click the Viewer.
+By default, its name is Html5Viewer.
+The center panel shows the Features View. - In the IIS section, double-click the Authentication icon The center panel shows the authentication settings. - 4.
 Right-click ASP.NET Impersonation and select Enable.